CiaranMccarthy1/Order-Book-Flux/README.md

 Tail latency: 0.001% of samples exceed 5 us (OS interrupts, scheduler jitter).
 These are excluded from clean distribution stats.
 See benchmark methodology below.

 > [!NOTE]
 > These are single-threaded, synthetic measurements - best case, no network, no serialization, no contention.
 Real market data adds parse time, cache pressure, and branch mispredicts.
-The 47 ns is an upper bound on what is possible, not a promise of production performance.
+The 47 ns is an upper bound on what is possible.

 ## Usage